CodeLouisville/CSharpClassProject/Week-7.md

 				}
 			}

 		3. Modify the Lunch.Models.Cuisine class as shown below.
-These are the same changes that we made to the person class.
+We made these same changes to the person class.
 We have now demonstrated that a person has preferences for many cuisines, while a single cuisine is preferred (or not preferred) by many people.

 			using System.Collections.Generic;